Stability for the logarithmic Sobolev inequality: Preliminary observations, an important tool and some simple consequences

+In this section, we collect various stability estimates and provide new proofs or explicit estimates which are new.
+We put the emphasis on the use of the Ornstein--Uhlenbeck equation~\eqref{OU} and on the improvements based on the \emph{carr\'e du champ} method.

-\subsection{Improvements under moment constraints}
+\subsubsection{Improvements under moment constraints}

-In standard computations based on the \emph{carr\'e du champ} method, one usually drops the right-hand side in~\eqref{cdc} which results in the standard exponential decay of $\I[v(t,\cdot)]$ if~$v$ solves~\eqref{OUv} and, after integration on $t\in\R^+$, proves~\eqref{LSIg}.
-Keeping track of the right-hand side in~\eqref{cdc} provides us with improvements as shown in~\cite{MR2152502,Demange-PhD,MR3103175} in various interpolation inequalities but generically fails in the case of the logarithmic Sobolev inequality.
-We remedy to this issue by introducing moment constraints.
-This is not a very difficult result but, as far as we know, it is new in the framework of the \emph{carr\'e du champ} method. \begin{lemma} With the notations of Section~\ref{Sec:EntropyPrelim}, if $v\in\mathrm H^2(\R^d,d\gamma)$ is a positive function such that $\irdg{|x|^2\,|v|^2}\le d$, then
+In standard computations of the \emph{carr\'e du champ} method, one usually drops the Hessian terms, as those in right-hand side of~\eqref{cdc}.
+Keeping track of the remainder terms provides us with improvements as shown in~\cite{MR2152502,Demange-PhD,MR3103175} in various interpolation inequalities but generically fails in the case of the logarithmic Sobolev inequality.
+We remedy to this issue by introducing moment constraints. \begin{lemma} If $\sqrt h=v\in\mathcal H\cap\mathrm H^2(\R^d,d\gamma)$ is such that~\eqref{Moment} holds and $x\,v\in\mathrm L^2(\R^d,d\gamma)$, then

-\end{lemma} \begin{proof} Using $h\,\nabla P = -\,\nabla h$, we obtain
+\end{lemma} \begin{proof} Using $h\,\nabla P=-\,\nabla h$, we obtain